 They begin by learning the most common prefixes and suffixes as they apply to Anglo-Saxon words.
 Anglo-Saxon words can stand alone as true words.
 For example, run can be changed to running, rerun, and runner.
-They then progress to Latin roots, which almost always require affixes in order to become a meaningful word.
-The root struct is not a word on its own.
-A real word can be made by adding the prefix con- to make construct.
+Then they progress to Latin roots which usually require affixes in order to become meaningful words.
+For example, the root word struct is not a word on its own.
+A real word can be made by adding the prefix con to make construct.
 Finally, children learn about Greek roots, which are commonly referred to as combining forms and do not necessarily need affixes to be true words.
 For instance, auto and graph make autograph.

 Your child plays an active role in discovering meanings and uses of roots and affixes in order to successfully claim ownership of this new knowledge.
 Upon completion of Morphology, your child will also have tangible resources (such as Think Charts, lists, et cetera) to help them in the future.